×

 Regulatory Guidelines on Colours in the Australian Market

-In Australia, manufacturers need approval from governmental bodies to use colours in their products whether they are synthetic or natural.
-FSANZ (Food Standards Australia New Zealand) checks and approves the colours for use in food products, AICIS (Australian Industrial Chemicals Introduction Scheme) & TGA (for therapeutic cosmetics) set standards for cosmetic products and TGA (Therapeutic Goods Administration) regulate colours used in pharmaceutical products.
+In Australia, manufacturers need approval from governmental bodies to use colours in their products, whether they are synthetic or natural.
+FSANZ (Food Standards Australia New Zealand) checks and approves the colours for use in food products, AICIS (Australian Industrial Chemicals Introduction Scheme) & TGA (for therapeutic cosmetics) set standards for cosmetic products, and TGA (Therapeutic Goods Administration) regulates colours used in pharmaceutical products.
 These regulatory bodies of Australia check the quality and safety of colours for human consumption from time to time by conducting inspections, sampling, testing, and enforcement actions.
 Manufacturers must follow all the regulatory standards set by these authorities to sell their products without any legal actions in Australia.

-If you are a food, cosmetics, or pharmaceuticals manufacturer or a startup business who are looking for high-quality synthetic food colours for products that help in brand recognition and increase sales so you can go with Ajanta Food Colours, a global leader in the synthetic food colours manufacturing industry with over 75 years of legacy.
+If you are a food, cosmetics, or pharmaceuticals manufacturer or a startup business who are looking for high-quality synthetic food colours for products that help in brand recognition and increase sales, so you can go with Ajanta Food Colours, a global leader in the synthetic food colours manufacturing industry with over 75 years of legacy.
 The company operates 5 advanced and eco-friendly manufacturing plants in India that fulfill the colours demand of its clients globally.

 At Ajanta Food Colours, we offer high-quality colours at affordable prices that allow manufacturers to sell their products at competitive prices in the market.
-To provide a better experience we provide personalized help and support to our clients worldwide.
+To provide a better experience, we provide personalized help and support to our clients worldwide.
 As a result of our commitment to quality and client satisfaction, Ajanta Food Colours received various awards and certificates from Indian governmental bodies as well as from the countries where Ajanta exports its high-quality food colours.
 These awards and certificates include the Arch of Europe Award, the Bureau of Indian Standards (BIS) Award, certifications from The Food Safety and Standards Authority of India (FSSAI), the US Food and Drug Administration (US FDA), as well as Halal, Alcumus ISOQAR, Star-K Kosher, Food Safety System 22000 (FSSC 22000), and ISOQAR certifications, among others.

-If you want to know more about Ajanta Food Colours and its high-quality food colours or for any other information please contact us today!
+If you want to know more about Ajanta Food Colours and its high-quality food colours, or for any other information, please contact us today!